rhyizm/unified-llm/README.md

 ### Stream Response Format

-Each streaming chunk follows the same unified format as regular responses:
+Each streaming event mirrors `UnifiedChatResponse` with a few additions:

 ```typescript
 {